Changes to Pennsylvania’s tips and overtime regulations are coming.

 Following a unanimous motion from a regulatory review commission, Pennsylvania is poised to update rules for tipped employees as well as how salaried employees with fluctuating schedules are paid for overtime.

 The updates to the Pennsylvania Minimum Wage Act have been submitted to the Office of Attorney General.
-Upon approval, the regulations will become effective 90 days after.
+UPDATE: The changes are now in effect.

 Gov. Tom Wolf has long pushed for an increase to the Pennsylvania’s minimum wage, which sits at the federal level of $7.25.
 Every state bordering Pennsylvania has its own, higher minimum wage rate.

 “We are pleased with the commission’s step toward ensuring that all Pennsylvania workers are fairly paid for their labor,” Wolf said in a statement.
 “Our embarrassingly low minimum wage has widespread effects that go beyond the unfairly paid workers and their families.
 When people earn a decent wage, they can contribute to the economic health of their communities and the commonwealth.
 When they don’t earn enough to pay for bare necessities, they are forced to rely on public benefits.”

 While not impacting the standard minimum wage rate in Pennsylvania, the new tips and overtime regulations have several items for employers to consider.

 First, there is an update to the definition of “tipped employee.”